fenixkz/rl_journey/Lesson-4/theory.md

 Adding the entropy term to our loss function gives the agent a secondary objective.
 We are effectively telling it:

-"Your main job is to maximize rewards.
-However, I'll also give you a small bonus for keeping your options open and staying curious."
+> Your main job is to maximize rewards.
+However, I'll also give you a small bonus for keeping your options open and staying curious.

 This "curiosity bonus" discourages the policy from becoming too confident and deterministic too quickly.
-It pushes the agent to keep exploring, making it less likely to get stuck with a "good enough" strategy and more likely to find the truly optimal one—just like checking around the corner for that five-star restaurant.
+It pushes the agent to keep exploring, making it less likely to get stuck with a "good enough" strategy and more likely to find the truly optimal one - just like checking around the corner for that five-star restaurant.

 People familiar with machine learning can think of this term as a regularization penalty.
 The regulartization helps the model not to overfit, which in our context means to be extremely confident in the action-choosing.